dsohk/rancher-devsecops-workshop/docs/part-2.md

 #### Git plugin

-Scroll down to Git Plugin Section.
+1) Scroll down to Git Plugin Section.

-Specify the github username and email account in this section.
+2) Specify the github username and email account in this section.
 It can be any arbitrary account.
 It will be showing up the commits to your forked helm chart repository later.

-1. Global Config user.name : jenkins
+a.
+Global Config user.name : jenkins
-2. Global Config user.email: jenkins@example.com
+b.
+Global Config user.email: jenkins@example.com

-Leave the rest as default
+3) Leave the rest as default

 Sample Screenshot below.

 ![Configure Git Plugins](./images/part2-configure-Jenkins-GitPlugin.png)

 #### Anchore Container Image Scanner

-Scroll further down to Achore Container Image Scanner Section.
+1) Scroll further down to Achore Container Image Scanner Section.
-Provide Anchore URL & Credentials.
+2) Provide Anchore URL & Credentials.

-1. Engine URL: (Your Anchore URL)
+a.
+Engine URL: (Your Anchore URL)
-2. Engine Username: (Your Anchore username)
+b.
+Engine Username: (Your Anchore username)
-3. Engine Password: (Your Anchore password)
+c.
+Engine Password: (Your Anchore password)

 ![Configure Anchore](./images/part2-configure-Jenkins-Anchore.png)